divya2111/SoftwareWorkFlows/README.md

-I am the new person in softwarewok flow project.
+I am the new person in Fashion designing.
-I am interested join this project
+I am interested join this project.
-I think that will help me better
+I want to give ideas to develop the app by giving some suggestion regrading features of the app.